Odisha train crash: Prelim report states 'signal was given and taken off'; PM promises stringent action against guilty; Death toll mounts to 288 | Business

 More than 2,000 people gathered at the Balasore Medical College and Hospital at night to help the injured and many of them donated blood, officials said.

-The morgue at the hospital was overflowing with shrouded bodies and was thronged by distraught relatives of passengers.
+The morgue at the hospital was overflowing with shrouded bodies and was thronged by distraught relatives of passengers but many victims remained unidentified.

 As the nation mourned the massive tragedy, several states and parties cancelled their programmes and condolences poured in from across the world.